Quick Start

 filter=filter_str,

-all_pages=False, # Set to True to retrieve all matching records across all pages of results
+all_pages=False, # Set to True to retrieve all matching records across all pages of results,

 )